Test in production without watermarks.

 myPdf.saveAs(Paths.get("html_saved.pdf"));

-In the above code, the renderHtmlAsPdf method is used to pass the HTML string that will be converted to a PDF document.
-Then the saveAs method is called to generate the PDF.
+method is used to pass the HTML string that will be converted to a PDF document.
+Then the saveAs

 This creates a PDF document named "html_saved.pdf" which contains the HTML content passed as a string.

-With the following code you can convert the HTML file into a PDF document:
+With the following code, you can convert the HTML file into a PDF document:

-// Render the HTML as a PDF.
-Stored in myPdf as type PdfDocument;
+// Render the HTML file as a PDF.
+The resulting PDF is stored in myPdf as a PdfDocument object.

 PdfDocument myPdf = PdfDocument.renderHtmlFileAsPdf("example.html");

-// Save the PdfDocument to a file
+// Save the PdfDocument to a file.

 myPdf.saveAs(Paths.get("html_file_saved.pdf"));

-Here, the renderHtmlFileAsPdf method is used to convert an HTML file into a PDF file.
+method is used to convert an HTML file into a PDF file.
 CSS and JavaScript can also be rendered along with the HTML file, preserving the layout and formatting of the HTML file.

 Sometimes you want to create PDF files directly from a web page.
-For this purpose, the IronPDF library provides the method renderUrlAsPdf to convert HTML from a URL to PDF.
-Here we pass the URL as an argument to the method.
+For this purpose, the IronPDF library provides the method renderUrlAsPdf

-// Render the HTML as a PDF.
-Stored in myPdf as type PdfDocument;
+// Render the HTML content from a URL as a PDF.
+The resulting PDF is stored in myPdf as a PdfDocument object.

 PdfDocument myPdf = PdfDocument.renderUrlAsPdf("https://ironpdf.com");

-// Save the PdfDocument to a file
+// Save the PdfDocument to a file.

 myPdf.saveAs(Paths.get("url.pdf"));

-You can also specify the formatting of the PDF file, such as page size, page orientation, margin size, layout and many other properties simply by using the ChromePdfRenderOptions and passing the layout options in the renderUrlAsPdf method as the second argument.
+You can also specify the formatting of the PDF file, such as page size, page orientation, margin size, layout, and many other properties simply by using the ChromePdfRenderOptions

 After running the project with any of the above code samples, PDF files will be generated for all HTML content.
 Below you can see the sample output of "Convert HTML to PDF".

-HTML2PDFJava - Figure 1: URL to PDF Output
+URL to PDF Output

-The IronPDF Website
+IronPDF Website

 IronPDF renders all images and text without losing any formatting.
 Buttons are clickable, and text boxes are editable in the PDF file.